palominolabs/benchpress/README.md

 the controller and a `WorkerAdvertiser` to register itself as available in ZooKeeper.
 A controller wishing to utilize the worker first hits the `/acquireLock/{controllerId}` endpoint (see `ControlResource`) to lock the worker for its job.
-Thereafter, the worker is provided with a `Partition` for the job on the `/job/{jobId}/partition endpoint`.
-The worker passes the `Partition` to its `PartitionRunner`, which runs the job, reporting back to the controller as specified in the job config.
+Thereafter, the worker is provided with a `JobSlice` for the job on the `/job/{jobId}/slice endpoint`.
+The worker passes the `JobSlice` to its `SliceRunner`, which runs the job, reporting back to the controller as specified in the job config.

 # Further notes